isc-projects/kea/doc/sphinx/arm/hooks.rst

 - ``space`` - specifies the space where the sub-option can be defined.
-This parameter is optional because it can be found in the container option definition but if no valid space name is available at load time the configuration is rejected.
-Note that vendor spaces are supported for the DHCPv4 ``vivso-suboptions`` and DHCPv6 ``vendor-opts``, both pre-defined (e.g. DoCSIS vendor id 4491) or custom.
+This parameter is optional because it can be found in the container option definition.
+The configuration is rejected if no valid space name is available at load time.
+Note that vendor spaces are supported for the DHCPv4 ``vivso-suboptions`` and for the DHCPv6 ``vendor-opts``, both pre-defined (e.g. DoCSIS vendor id 4491) or custom.

-- ``add`` - (action) adds a sub-option only when it does not already exist and the expression does not evaluate to the empty string.
+- ``add`` - (action) adds a sub-option only if it does not already exist and the expression does not evaluate to the empty string.

 - ``supersede`` - (action) adds or overwrites a sub-option if the expression